 Once you are here, use one of the below commands to delete the read-only file.
 Replace <filename> with the actual filename and extension.

 del /f <filename>

 del /a:r <filename>

-If you like this article, you might also like to know how to record screen using VLC or record screen without installing any third-party software and how to delete a single URL from chrome and firefox autocomplete.
-Do check them out.
+If you like this article, you might also want to know how to force delete locked files in Windows and how to delete a single URL from Chrome and Firefox’s auto-complete history.